VulcanJS/vulcan-docs/source/storybook.md

 - Copy-paste the `.storybook` and `stories` folder from [Vulcan Starter](https://github.com/VulcanJS/Vulcan-Starter) in your app
 - Copy-paste `.babelrc` in your app if it does not exist already
-- Add "stories" to your `.meteorignore` file
+- Add "stories" to your `.meteorignore` file.
+This excludes stories from your application build.
 ```sh
 echo "stories" >> .meteorignore
 ```